werpu/angular-bootstrap-picker/README.md

 * name {optional} form name
 * picker-mode {optional} allowed values DATE or DATE_TIME if no value is set DATE is used automatically
 * button-label {optional} label for the picker button
+* pickerOnly {optional:boolean} if set to true only the picker is displayed (see also the demo)
+* endOfDay {optional:boolean} if a new date is picked the end of day is returned automatically (do not mix this with pickermode DATE_TIME)

 #Building